Skip to main content

 Execute VB scripts

-This is used to specify the parameter for the selected executor.
-The [...] button next to the text field can be used to specify a UNC path for specifying a script file.
+Command This field is used to specify the parameter for the selected executor.
+You can use the [...] button next to the text field to enter a UNC path to a script file

-Additional arguments can be specified here.
-Usually these are arguments to a previously (via Command) selected script.
+Arguments Additional arguments can be specified here.
+These are typically arguments for a script that was previously selected (via Command).

 • SYSTEM

-The system context in this case is the computer account of the web service to which the SCCM Manager is connected.
-The PSExec connection takes place remotely through the server.
+In this case, the system context is the computer account of the web service to which the SCCM Manager is connected.
+The PSExec connection is established remotely via the server.

 • Current User

-This is the currently logged in user or the execution context of the SCCM Manager client.
-The PSExec connection takes place locally via the client.
+This refers to the currently logged-in user, or the execution context of the SCCM Manager client.
+The PSExec connection is established locally via the client.

 • Custom ...

-Here it is possible to establish the PSExec connection with any user.
-The connection takes place locally via the client.
+This option allows you to establish the PSExec connection with any user.
+The connection is established locally via the client.

 Priority